tpike3/Libya-CoalitionFormation/README.md

 Model is designed to assess the impact of foreign aid on the Libyan civil war.

 **To Run:**
+1. (recommended) set up a new environment
-1. Clone or download
+2. Clone or download
-2. pip install -r requirements.txt
+3. pip install -r requirements.txt
-3. execute run.py module
+4. execute run.py module

 **Change Inputs:**
 If the users wants to change from no aid to aid to one group to aid to three groups change the tribal_input variable on line 23